QUETZALCOATL

 In 1518, Spanish Conquistador Hernando Cortez landed in Mexico and was welcomed by King Montezuma II, mortal ruler of the Aztec Empire.
 They confused Cortez as the returning Quetzalcoatl, and Cortez used the confusion to more better conquer the Aztecs for their gold and land.
 The Aztecs belief that Cortez was their returning god made it that much more easier for the Spanish Conquistadors to conquer the Aztec Empire in the name of the Spanish Government.

-Sometime later, Quetzalcoatl was sent by Itzamna to aid Thor and many other gods against the menace of Demogorge the God Eater, who had been raised from the dawn of time by Ahpuch and the death-gods of other pantheons.
-Unable to affect the entity in battle, Quetzalcoatl was consumed with the death-gods as well as with his allies but was freed when Thor caused a shift in the creature's palate.
-Becoming Atum once more, his true being, Demogorge released Quetzalcoatl as well as all of the other swallowed immortals.
+Quetzalcoatl was eventually sent by Itzamna to aid Thor and many other gods against the menace of Demogorge the God Eater, who had been released by Ahpuch and several other gods of the dead.
+Unable to affect the entity in battle, Quetzalcoatl was consumed along with the underworld gods as well as with his allies and was freed after Thor caused a shift in the creature's palate and freeing Quetzalcoatl and the other gods.
+Becoming Atum once more, his true being, Demogorge departed Earth.

-Quetzalcoatl was later returned to earth by the Olympian god Phobos.
+Quetzalcoatl was eventually returned to earth by the Olympian god Phobos.
 Working for the sorceress Circe (not to be confused with the goddess with that name), Phobos used a mystic gem contained in Superman's Fortress of Solitude to unleash Quetzalcoatl upon earth as Kukulcan.
-Controlled by Circe, Quetzalcoatl became convinced that Superman was a servant of Tezcatlipoca but realized he had been deceived after watching the Man of Steel risk his life to save the people of the small Mexican republic of Tattamalia.
-To undo the damage he had done, Kukulcan ascended into the sky to create rain and then returned to Xibalba as Quetzalcoatl once more.
+Manipulated by Circe, Quetzalcoatl became convinced that Superman was a servant of Tezcatlipoca but eventually realized he had been deceived after watching the Man of Steel risk his life to save the people of the small Mexican republic of Tattamalia.
+To undo the damage he had done, Kukulcan ascended into the sky to create rain and then returned to Omeyocan as Quetzalcoatl once more.

 In an alternate reality, Tezcatlipoca was again usurped by Quetzalcoatl who even took his arraignments of leadership.
 In this timeline, Quetzalcoatl, possibly representing Itzamna, met with the godheads to discuss Seth, who had conquered Asgard in this reality.